chnyda/taikungoclient/client/docs/OrganizationsApi.md

 ## OrganizationsDelete

-> OrganizationsDelete(ctx, id).Execute()
+> OrganizationsDelete(ctx, organizationId, v).Execute()

-Delete the specified organization.
-Only available for admins.
+Delete the specified organization.Only available for admins.

 ### Example